varJATIN/REACT/README.md

 Low Level events:
-keydown	The event occurs when the user is pressing a key keyup	The event occurs when the user releases a key keypress	The event occurs when the user presses a key
+keydown	= The event occurs when the user is pressing a key keyup	= The event occurs when the user releases a key keypress= The event occurs when the user presses a key

-mousedown	= The event occurs when the user presses a mouse button over an element mouseup	= The event occurs when a user releases a mouse button over an element mouseover	= The event occurs when the pointer is moved onto an element, or onto one of its children mouseenter =	The event occurs when the pointer is moved onto an element mouseleave =	The event occurs when the pointer is moved out of an element
+mousedown= The event occurs when the user presses a mouse button over an element mouseup	 = The event occurs when a user releases a mouse button over an element mouseover= The event occurs when the pointer is moved onto an element, or onto one of its children mouseenter =	The event occurs when the pointer is moved onto an element mouseleave =	The event occurs when the pointer is moved out of an element